Best Colleges in California

 According to California's Employment Development Department, the state's fastest-growing occupations include positions in allied health fields like speech-language pathology and occupational therapy.
 California also reports growing demand for information security analysts and operations research analysts.
 Home to Silicon Valley — the nation's largest technology hub — California also reports high demand for software developers.

-5 California Jobs in Demand for 2021
+5 California Jobs in Demand

 Financial managers evaluate an organization's investment strategies, risk, and financial health.
 As part of overseeing a team of financial analysts, they review budgets, financial statements, and business activity reports.
 Financial managers also recommend strategies to maximize profits.
 They work in industries like financial services and healthcare.

 Statisticians can pursue opportunities in several areas, including business intelligence, clinical data management, and data mining.
 These professionals use statistical and computational methods to address problems.
 For example, they may analyze data to forecast economic trends, evaluate healthcare outcomes, and research public opinion.

 Film and video editors work closely with directors and producers to edit video footage.
 They use editing software to create a final product.
 Film and video editors also shape the look of the final content in consultation with directors.
 California employs nearly one-third of the film and video editors in the U.S.

 Market research analysts examine data on consumer demand, sales trends, and customer satisfaction.
 They analyze this data to determine the demand for new products, potential target customers, and competitors.
 Market research analysts design data collection tools like surveys.
 After gathering data, they create reports summarizing their findings.

 Information security analysts prevent and investigate cybersecurity breaches.
 They implement security measures such as data encryption and firewalls to protect private data.
 When a cyberattack occurs, information security analysts report on the breach and recommend measures to prevent future attacks.
 Information security analysts also test security systems to identify vulnerabilities.

 Popular Career Paths in California